Unboxed-Software/solana-course/content/token22-metadata.md

 **`helpers.ts`** file provides us with a useful helper function `uploadOffChainMetadata`.

 `uploadOffChainMetadata` is a helper to store the off-chain metadata on Arweave using Irys (Formerly Bundlr).
-In this lab we will be more focused on the Token Extension Program interaction, so this uploader function is provided.
+In this lab we will be more focused on the Token Extensions Program interaction, so this uploader function is provided.
 It is important to note that an NFT or any off-chain metadata can be stored anywhere with any storage provider like [NFT.storage](https://nft.storage/), Solana's native [ShadowDrive](https://www.shdwdrive.com/), or [Irys (Formerly Bundlr)](https://irys.xyz/).
 At the end of the day, all you need is a url to the hosted metadata json file.

 This helper has some exported interfaces.
 These will clean up our functions as we make them.
 ```ts